Subject 1A

 “It didn’t die when they shut it down.
 They just stopped looking.”

-You didn’t respond.
+You didn’t reply.

-You run a faceless profile.
+You actually run a faceless account.

 No real name.
 No location tags.
 No cross-linked accounts.

-But now as you find yourself bouncing around in this old van you start thinking about it.
+And now, here you are… as you find yourself bouncing around in this old van you start thinking about it.

-And now, here you are.
 Pine trees packed so tightly they seem to lean in over the gravel.
 The air is strangely still.
 Your equipment has been glitching since sunrise… batteries draining too fast, recorders picking up static where there should be silence.

 The radar site finally comes into view.